Filter by Category:

 - Reveal the reasons that will be fleshed out within the body paragraphs.

-Once students are mastering the introductory paragraph, transition instruction to target the concluding paragraph.
+Once students master the basics of an introductory paragraph, transition instruction to target the concluding paragraph.
 Again, identify the specific ingredients that could comprise their final sentences.

 Conclusions typically include sentences that: